okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ### user.session.end

-**Description:** This event is triggered when Okta terminates all IDX sessions.
-If there are multiple active sessions for a user the event displays for each session.
-All events contain `externalSessionId` and `System.Transaction.ID` that correlate with the `System.Transaction.ID` under the `user.session.clear` event.
+**Description:** This event is triggered when Okta terminates all IDX sessions for a user.
+A separate event is logged for each of the user's active sessions.
+Each event contains `externalSessionId` and `System.Transaction.ID` values that correlate with the `System.Transaction.ID` for the `user.session.clear` event.

 | Key event properties  | Description                                         | Data type      | Example values |
 | --------------------- | --------------------------------------------------- | -------------- | -------------- |